Skip to content

 Auto-fill suggests the wrong password. iOS / Chrome keychain may auto-fill a different network's password into the Ship WiFi Password field.
 Tap No Thanks and type it from memory.

 iPhone keeps switching back to cellular.
-Any time you're on a WiFi with no internet (the hotspot, or the setup network), iOS prefers cellular for data.
+Any time you're on a WiFi with no internet (the regulator's own hotspot, or the setup network), iOS prefers cellular for data.
 The local connection to the regulator still works; just make sure you're joined to the right network.

 Multiple regulators on one boat. alternator.local collides if two regulators are on the same network.
 Use each device's IP address directly until a custom-hostname feature is added.